 - Diagnosis.
 At the final stage, it’s time to provide a Provide your readers with an explanation of how you came up with this or that diagnosis, how the symptoms that the client has fit the specific diagnostic criteria for the NPD or any other pathology.

 Once you’re ready with the first draft of your case study, put it aside for a while to take a look at it later with a fresh eye and fix any errors you detect along the way.
-If you doubt in anything, it is better to rely on our academic writers to get a cheap case study at which you can look and understand every requirement.
+If you doubt in anything, it is better to rely on experts of our paper writing company to get a cheap case study at which you can look and understand every requirement.